-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-We cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+The drinking water supplier is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standard Institute accredited certifier to reduce lead in drinking water.
+If you are concerned about lead in your water, you may wish to have your water tested, contact 11 lage of 5 lot water.

+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at http.

+://www.epa.gov/safewater/lead.

+Source Water Information

+Source Water Name

+WELL 11 (50097)

+WELL 12 (01739)

+WELL 13 (02053)

+Report Status Location Type of Water

+GW.

-Source Water Name Type of Water.
-Report Status Location WELL 11 (50097) ВМ 250 FT S OF WELL 10 WELL 12 (01739) GW 121 FT S, 70 FT W OF NW CORNER SE 1/4 SEC 34, T 14 WELL 13 (02053) GW
+250 FT S OF WELL 10

+121 FT S, 70 FT W OF NW CORNER SE 1/4 SEC 34, T 14 N, R1W, 3RD PM